Planning a Southwestern road trip in the USA?

 Day 3: Palm Springs to San Diego.
 Before heading back to San Diego enjoy a leisurely brunch and stroll along Palm Canyon Drive or take the aerial tram to the top of San Jacinto Mountain.
 If you’re a fan of old-school kitsch make a quick stop to see the dinosaurs of Cabazon.

-If you have extra time, definitely consider exploring the incredible city of San Diego, California!
+If you have extra time, definitely consider exploring the incredible city of San Diego, California and make this into a 5 day Southwest road trip!

 7 Day Arizona Road Trip Itinerary